 Couchsurfing is best for travelers who want to make friends and build a deeper connection with their destination.

 14. Religious Housing: Best for Learning About Religions

 Sometimes religious organizations will offer free or affordable lodging in temples, synagogues, or similar buildings.
 These come with certain strings attached.
 For instance, you obviously can’t have alcohol or parties.

 Religious housing is ideal for you affiliated with the religion of the place you’re inquiring about.
 For instance, if you stay at a Taoist temple, you will have to practice Taoism.

 Your experience with vacation rentals will vary depending on how much you want to pay.
 For example, you could have an affordable luxury hotel experience with an entire condo or beach house to yourself.

 Or, you could reside in someone’s humble apartment.

 - Essentials like soap and toilet paper

 Vacation rentals are best for you who want more privacy, space, and cost savings.
+Unless it has ridiculous cleaning fees like many Airbnb listings.
 The average cost per night compared to the features you receive is much lower than a hotel room.

 Home rentals are best for you who intend on staying somewhere for a while.